ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-lhbr.md

 # Provisioning the Linux hardened repository server
 {: #veeam-cr-sag-lhbr}

-The Linux® hardened repository server is an {{site.data.keyword.cloud}} bare metal server that is deployed in the {{site.data.keyword.cloud_notm}} account where the vCenter Server instance with the Veeam service is located.
+The Linux® hardened repository server is an {{site.data.keyword.cloud}} bare metal server that is deployed in the {{site.data.keyword.cloud_notm}} account where the {{site.data.keyword.vcf-auto}} instance with the Veeam service is located.
 The bare metal server is connected to the {{site.data.keyword.cloud_notm}} private network only.

 ## Assumptions
 {: #veeam-cr-sag-lhbr-assumptions}